egelke/aarch64/01. HelloWorld/README.md

 # Lesson 1: Hello World

-Now that we have our environment setup, it is time to start with our first real world program.
-As is tradition, that is off course "Hello Wold!".
+Now that we have our environment setup, it's time to start with our first real world program.
+To keep it traditional, we'll call it "Hello Wold!".

-The [code](main.asm) is functionally equivalent of the following C program:
+The [code](main.asm) is functionally the equivalent of the following C program:

 ```C
 #include<Windows.h>